Page 1 of 1

 by RopeBunny

-Rtj65 wrote: 3 weeks ago That's a really good point, situations like that where you want to convey the chaos could work better if you're flashing from captive to captive.
+Rtj65 wrote: 2 months ago That's a really good point, situations like that where you want to convey the chaos could work better if you're flashing from captive to captive.

 Flashing from captive to captive, love the way you put that :)